turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/feature_delivery.md

 ---

-__When the above criteria is met, here are additional points to achieve a 4__
+__When the above criteria is met, here are additional points to Exceed Expectations__

 - Additional Stories/Features implemented above MVP
     - [ ] Rails Front End